RoleModel/turbo-confirm/README.md

     }
 ```

-**note:** It's recommended that you have sensable default content already populating each of your configured _contentSlots_ within your app's confirmation dialog template.
+**note:** It's recommended that you have sensible default content already populating each of your configured _contentSlots_ within your app's confirmation dialog template.
 Such that every confirmation trigger is not required to supply custom content for every _contentSlot_.
 See our [example template](#example-template) for a good starting point.

 ### Manual Usage